-Through her previous experiences as a youth minister in the South Bronx and a community organizer for various nonprofits (and a presidential campaign), Elaina comes to Sojourners magazine with a passion for all things theological and political.
+Elaina is honored to be a part of the Sojourners community.
+Through her previous experiences as a youth minister in the South Bronx and a community organizer for various nonprofits and campaigns—including Campaign for Change, the Jubilee U.S.A.
+Network, and Women’s Action for New Directions—Elaina comes to Sojourners with a passion for all things theological and political.

 She received her bachelor's degree from Capital University, where she studied international relations, sociology, and music.
 She holds a master's in theological studies from Wesley Theological Seminary, as well as a master's degree in international peace and conflict resolution from American University.